 First, fraudsters shop repeatedly at the same merchant, rather than buying products from multiple businesses.
 For example, cards that have made four fraudulent charges typically have made all these charges at the same identical merchant, while four normal charges tend to be spread out across an average of two distinct businesses.
 Second, fraudsters make these repeat purchases much more quickly than normal transactions.
 In fact, these consecutive charges happen ten times more quickly than actual cardholders.

 This conspicuous pattern of “high-velocity” purchases with a single merchant contradicts the notion of fraudsters trying to blend in with a cardholder’s normal transaction patterns.
-One lesson here for businesses is to be cautious with many rapid-fire transactions from the same credit card—though, as always, it is important not to block good transactions with blanket rules.
+One lesson here for businesses is to be cautious with many rapid-fire transactions from the same credit card - though, as always, it is important not to block good transactions with blanket rules.

-Fraudster behavior by business
+Fraudster behaviour by business

 To avoid these issues, fraudsters tend to buy products that do not need to be delivered, or products that are routinely delivered to places not linked to the buyer.
 Many services, as opposed to physical goods, do not require delivery.
 But the most appealing services are performed immediately before the charge has any chance of being detected and invalidated.
 One implication is that on-demand services pose an attractive target for fraud.
-Low-end consumer goods also stand out, perhaps because fraudsters assume authorities deprioritize low-stakes theft.
+Low-end consumer goods also stand out, perhaps because fraudsters assume authorities de-prioritise low-stakes theft.